motilinbal/binomial/README.md

 - **Visualize Binomial Expansions:**
   - See the terms of $(a+b)^n$ built step by step.
   - Select the number of factors ($n$) and watch the expansion unfold.
-- **Pascal's Triangle:**
-  - Instantly see how binomial coefficients relate to Pascal's Triangle.
 - **Interactive Exploration:**
   - Click to choose $a$ or $b$ for each factor and see the resulting term.
   - Try Challenge Mode to find all combinations for a given term!